Kirollos-Hanna/item-catalog/README.md

 ## How it works

-- The user can login using the login page using a Google or Facebook account.
+- The user can login from the login page using a Google or Facebook account.
 - Items can only be added to categories by a logged-in user.
 - The user can only modify or delete his/her current items.

+## JSON Endpoints

+- Data from the whole application can be retrieved using the following route `/catalog.json`
+- If you want to retrieve data about a single item you can use the route `/catalog/category/item/json` where `category` is the specific category of the item and `item` is the name of the item you want.